Glendale, Massachusetts

-Glendale is a village in Berkshire County, Massachusetts.
+Glendale is a village in Berkshire County, Massachusetts, United States.
 It is near Stockbridge, Massachusetts.
+Glendale is located along the Housatonic River.
+It has a post office.

 Glendale was once an important center of institutions of private and public education.
 Russell Webb attended Glendale Home School.

 In 1904, Glendale Elastic Fabric Company had plans to install new looms at its plant along the river.

 Charles Callender established a paper manufacturing plant in Glendale.

 Chesterwood is in Glendale at 4 Williamsville Road.

-Glendale is located along the Housatonic River and has a post office.